-After much deliberation, I couldn’t think of a better name for my company than Tradition.
+After much deliberation, I couldn’t think of a better name for my log building company than Tradition.
 It seemed to exemplify everything I came to appreciate regarding the ongoing work of artisans that respectfully endeavor to preserve and maintain it.

 The earliest houses were an example of the direct outgrowth of architecture from function and materials.
 They existed close at hand, thus the form of a house was determined in great measure by the natural environment.
 The wide trees, readily available to the industrious, yielded beams, planks, shingles and of carpentry stock as well as a vast array of the required tools to bend them.
 Men were privileged to pick and choose as to their house and its contents just as we do today.
 The houses that have survived from the early era are a monument to the taste and sensibility of our forefathers.
 They radiate a warmth of feeling that inspired their conception and tells, quite powerfully, of an attention to the first rule of architecture upon which to build: to attend to their own architectural traditions.

 The populace of the past were not all hard-fisted pioneers and wilderness fighters but more often, a settled community of sophisticated citizens who were content with nothing but the best things in life.
-The houses they chose to live in reflected their condition and their station and were the best examples of domestic architecture they could build.
+The houses and log buildings they chose to live in reflected their condition and their station and were the best examples of domestic architecture they could build.
 The businessmen and merchants with their newfound wealth were eager to make their affluence conspicuous.
 The means to make the final break from origins they considered too humble was provided by a more refined style we’ve come to know as Georgian.

 Similarity of ideals and the lack of very developed mill machinery made for a simplicity which today is only the result of conscious study and effort.
 Today, if we care, we try to keep our detail simple by referring to early work even though today, the machine enforces duplication.
 Yesterday, the eye could gauge without caliper and judge a turning on the merit of its singular grace.
 Each piece was made beautiful by a craftsman who took pride and pleasure each time he applied himself.